 - Equipment used for shot peening

-- Application of shot peening in for various purposes
+- Application of shot peening in for various purpose

 - Benefits and limitations of shot peening